SAP/cloud-security-services-integration-library/samples/spring-webflux-security-xsuaa-usage/README.md

 After deployment, the AppRouter will trigger authentication automatically when you access one of the following URLs:

 * `https://spring-webflux-security-xsuaa-usage-web-<ID>.<LANDSCAPE_APPS_DOMAIN>/v1/sayHello` - produces Http response with content-type `application/json; UTF-8` and the body containing the claims of the JWT or an error message

+Direct access to the microservice (without the AppRouter) will return an error:

+* `https://spring-webflux-security-xsuaa-usage-<ID>.<LANDSCAPE_APPS_DOMAIN>/v1/sayHello` - produces a error with `401` (unauthenticated) status code, as it calls the service without `Authorization` header.